hxw/Elliott-803/Elliott-Programs/README.markdown

 7:  Algol60 compiler start location
 ~~~

-The frst 4 loactions had specific logic circuits to override any value
+The first 4 locations had specific logic circuits to override any value
 read from core.

+**NOTE** Recently I found out that this is only true for execution and
+    B-Line Modification.
+A data read fom 0-3 returns zero and a write
+    does change the underlying core, but no way for a program to see
+    these values.

-An auto-starting seconstage faster boot loader can be auto started by
+An auto-starting second stage faster boot loader can be auto started by
 having T1 wrap round and write a value to location 4.
 Such that a jump
 `40` opcode is created.